chensteven/building-a-desktop/README.md

 *For Ubuntu Installation*

 - If you are stuck at "failed to create kernel channel", then go to edit mode upon bootup and add nomodeset after "... quiet splash"
 - If your mouse and keyboard is slow at login screen, then most likely it has to do with your new video card.
-Also add nomodeset after "... quiet splash"
+Also add nomodeset after "... quiet splash".
+More information can be found here if login problem persists: https://gist.github.com/alexlee-gk/76a409f62a53883971a18a11af93241b